 Approach

-• The tool will retrieve 3 lists of customers on daily basis from the DB and add them to Mail Chimp Lists accordingly:
+• The tool will retrieve 3 lists of customers on daily basis from the DB and add them to Mail Chimp List Ezbob_Customers to 3 Groups accordingly:

-List 1: Ezbob_Customers– customers who finished only the first step of the registration (entered their email).
+Group 1: OnlyRegisteredEmail– customers who finished only the first step of the registration (entered their email).

-List 2: Ezbob_Store_Owner– customers who finished the second step of the registration (entered a valid store).
+Group 2: OnlyRegisteredStore– customers who finished the second step of the registration (entered a valid store).

-List 3: Ezbob_Didnt_Take_Loan– customers who finished the whole registration process and got a loan offer by didn’t take it 24-48 hours after an offer.
+Group 3: DidntTakeLoan– customers who finished the whole registration process and got a loan offer by didn’t take it 24-48 hours after an offer.

-• The tool will send appropriate Campaign (predefined email) for each Segmented List on daily basis by three segmentation rules:
+• The tool will send appropriate 9 Campaign (predefined email) for each Segmented List by Group and Date on daily basis by three segmentation rules:

 • Day After